voxain/paragon/README.md

 The default http port for this app is 3000.

 **Wait, don't I need a database?**
 No, you don't.
 I for my part really don't like working with databases, and for a small project such as this one, storing data within JSON files is more than sufficient.
-Should it turn out to have biger needs in the future, room for expansion is almost certainly granted.
+Should it turn out to have bigger needs in the future, room for expansion is almost certainly granted.

 ------